Snechavan/PowerBi-Project2/README.md

 # PowerBi-Project2: Elevating My SQL Skills at IIM Kashipur!📊💡

 ## Overview
-This project showcases my journey through an enriching SQL workshop organized by TITAN at the Indian Institute of Management (IIM), Kashipu. The workshop focused on advanced SQL techniques, including complex joins, subqueries, and aggregate function.
+This project showcases my journey through an enriching SQL workshop organized by TITAN at the Indian Institute of Management (IIM), Kashipu.
+The workshop focused on advanced SQL techniques, including complex joins, subqueries, and aggregate function.
 The culmination of this learning is a comprehensive dashboard created using Power BI, which integrates data from multiple tables to provide insightful visualization

 ## Workshop Highlights